Canibus: Debut album (1997–1998)

 Canibus' debut album Can-I-Bus was released on September 8, 1998.
 The song "Second Round K.O.", produced by Wyclef Jean, was a success, with the video featuring Wyclef and a cameo appearance by boxer Mike Tyson.
 This song formed part of Canibus' famous beef with LL Cool J.

 The album contained a lot of socially-conscious material, such as corruption within the U.S. government, AIDS, and violence in modern America.

 Canibus had a feud with LL Cool J over a verse that Canibus gave on LL's track "4,3,2,1" from his album Phenomenon.
 The track featured Canibus, Method Man, Redman, and DMX.
 Canibus's verse began with the line "Yo LL, is that a mic on your arm?
 Let me borrow that," referring to the microphone tattoo on LL Cool J's arm which LL Cool J interpreted as Canibus insulting him.
-When the final cut of the song came out it featured LL Cool J's verse after Canibus's, mocking an unspecified person believed to be Canibus.
+When the final cut of the song came out it featured LL Cool J's verse after Canibus', mocking an unspecified person believed to be Canibus.

-Leaked Eminem Diss (2003)
+Feud with Eminem (1998-2003)

-In 2003, a bootleg album known as "Straight from the Lab" was released, containing several at the time unreleased tracks by rap artist Eminem.
-Among the contents of the album was a diss track called "Can-I-Bitch", which is a word play on Canibus' debut album "Can-I-Bus" targeting mainly Canibus and partly the Pet Shop Boys.
+In 2003, a bootleg album known as Straight from the Lab was released, containing several unreleased tracks by rapper Eminem.
+Among the contents of the album was a diss track called "Can-I-Bitch", which is a word play on Canibus' debut album Can-I-Bus.
+The track targets mainly Canibus and partially the Pet Shop Boys.
+The feud stemmed from Canibus and Wyclef confronting Eminem and asking him if he had ghost-written the track "The Ripper Strikes Back" by LL Cool J. Eminem denied that he wrote the track.
+After he was confronted, Eminem said Canibus was "rude" to him.
+After plans of Eminem being included on the track "Phuck U", from his album 2000 B.C. were shelved, Canibus continued to diss him on the tracks "U Didn't Care" in 2000, and "Dr. C. Phd" in 2002, and over a year later, the track "Can-I-Bitch" leaked.